Union minister Bandi Sanjay Kumar visits flood-hit areas in Punjab's Gurdaspur | Law-Order

 - India

-Union minister Bandi Sanjay Kumar on Saturday visited the flood-hit areas in Gurdaspur district and assured those affected that the Modi government stands firmly with the people of Punjab.
+Union minister Bandi Sanjay Kumar visited the flood-hit areas in Gurdaspur district and assured those affected that the Modi government stands firmly with the people of Punjab.

 Kumar, the minister of state for home affairs, assured the farmers that no cultivator would be left unsupported, saying the Centre has sanctioned Rs 1,600 crore as immediate relief for Punjab, an official statement said.

+During his visit, Kumar interacted with the residents of Nangli, Guruchuk, Samuray, Ghaniyak Bet, and Ran Sekh Tallan villages, the statement said.

+Addressing a gathering, the minister said the Central government was fully aware of the severe hardships faced by the flood victims.

-Kumar also said that he came to Punjab on the instruction of Prime Minister Narendra Modi to reassure the people that the nation stands with them in this hour of crisis.
+Kumar also said that he came to Punjab on the instructions of Prime Minister Narendra Modi to reassure the people that the nation stands with them in this hour of crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)